LeToNode/Play2.0-CN-doc/javaGuide/main/http/JavaResponse.md

 ## Changing the default Content-Type

-The result Content-Type is automatically inferred from the Java value you specify as body.
+The result content type is automatically inferred from the Java value you specify as body.

 For example: